mattflo/WeatherChatAI/README.md

 1. Ask a weather related question.

    `Should I wear a jacket tonight in Denver?`

 1. An LLMChain coerces the location of the request into City, ST format.
 If no location was provided in the question, it defaults to Denver, CO.
-1. Call SerpApi for the location to get the lat/lon.
+1. Call [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/) for the location to get the lat/lon.
 1. Call NWS `points` endpoint to find the NWS grid and timezone.
 1. Call NWS `gridpoints` endpoint to get the forecast.
 1. The labels for each day in the forecast are normalized to remove holiday names and dates are also added for additional context.
 1. A conversational LLM makes a reply based on the
-    * question
+   - question
-    * forecast
+   - forecast
-    * current day of the week
+   - current day of the week
-    * local time using the timezone retrieved from the call above
+   - local time using the timezone retrieved from the call above

 ```
 Answer a question about the weather.
 Below is the forecast you should use to answer the question.
 It includes the current day and time for reference.
 You may include the location in your answer, but you should not include the current day or time.
 If you don't know the answer, don't make anything up.
 Just say you don't know.